 In general, Californians have long been more accepting of marijuana use than many other states in the country.
 A recent study after the legalization of recreational marijuana in 2016 reveals that more adults in California are consuming marijuana and that the stigma once associated with pot use is fading.

 (March 2019) New Jersey lawmakers postponed a critical vote to legalize marijuana — here are all the states where pot is legal.
-Business Insider.
-Retrieved March 2019 from from https://www.businessinsider.com/legal-marijuana-states-2018-1
+Business Insider. from https://www.businessinsider.com/legal-marijuana-states-2018-1

 (2013) California Drug Control Update.
-Executive Office of the President of the United States.
-Retrieved March 2019 from from https://obamawhitehouse.archives.gov/sites/default/files/docs/state_profile-california.pdf
+Executive Office of the President of the United States. from https://obamawhitehouse.archives.gov/sites/default/files/docs/state_profile-california.pdf

-(September 2016) California's been rejecting legalized marijuana for more than a century.
-Here's why this time is different.
-LA Times.
-Retrieved March 2019 from from https://www.latimes.com/politics/la-pol-ca-timeline-california-recreational-marijuana-history-20160708-snap-story.html
+(September 2016) California’s been rejecting legalized marijuana for more than a century.
+Here’s why this time is different.
+LA Times. from https://www.latimes.com/politics/la-pol-ca-timeline-california-recreational-marijuana-history-20160708-snap-story.html

 (November 2016) The man behind the marijuana ban for all the wrong reasons.
-CBS News.
-Retrieved March 2019 from from https://www.cbsnews.com/news/harry-anslinger-the-man-behind-the-marijuana-ban/
+CBS News. from https://www.cbsnews.com/news/harry-anslinger-the-man-behind-the-marijuana-ban/

 (April 2018) Where Marijuana Is Legal, Opioid Prescriptions Fall.
-Scientific American.
-Retrieved March 2019 from from https://www.scientificamerican.com/article/where-marijuana-is-legal-opioid-prescriptions-fall/
+Scientific American. from https://www.scientificamerican.com/article/where-marijuana-is-legal-opioid-prescriptions-fall/

 (May 2018) Association Between US State Medical Cannabis Laws and Opioid Prescribing in the Medicare Part D Population.
-JAMA Internal Medicine.
-Retrieved March 2019 from from https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2676999
+JAMA Internal Medicine. from https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2676999